How Often Should I Clean This...and That?!

 Every Six Months

-Who would have thunk it, but washing machines do actually need to be washed.
+Who would have thought, but washing machines do actually need to be washed.
 Washing machines can experience build-up, so running a hot cycle with white vinegar can help make sure that your washer functions at its best for years to come.